 Attachment Manager Context Menu in Outlook 2016

-Inbox folder just before detaching the attachments of the selected email
+Inbox folder just before detaching the attachments of the selected email:

-Inbox folder with the processed email after the attachments are detached
+Inbox folder with the processed email after the attachments are detached:

-Inbox folder with the re-attached files back in the email as attachments
+Inbox folder with the re-attached files back in the email as attachments:

-Just navigate to the Inbox or Outlook folder where you want the to apply the automation.
+To achieve this, just navigate to the Inbox or Outlook folder where you want the to apply the automation.
 And click ‘Folder & Auto Option‘ button.
 And that would prompt you with a dialog box where you can choose the destination folders (to place the detached files).
 You will also need to enable the 2nd option ‘Automatically detach attachments when new Outlook item is received‘ under the ‘Automation’ section.

-E-mail monitoring settings on Outlook folders and mailboxes
+E-mail monitoring settings on Outlook folders and mailboxes:

-The file extensions settings for selective detaching of attachments
+The file extensions settings for selective detaching of attachments:

 Want more control over the output?
-Attachment Manager provides you the flexibility to customize naming scheme, refer links and location under processed emails, specify output folder etc.
+Attachment Manager add-in provides you the flexibility to customize naming scheme, refer links and location under processed emails, specify output folder etc.